-- Ensure that you are familiar with the Activity Safety Checklist / Risk Assessment appropriate to the activity. - Avoid physical contact with the students it can be misinterpreted.
-It is the responsibility of school staff to intervene and manage behaviour. - Avoid one-to-one situations particularly in an enclosed or isolated space.
-Should this happen inadvertently send the child to join the main group. - Respect the wishes of a child. - Do not take inappropriate photographs of children. - Communicate with children in a way that is appropriate to their age and understanding. - Recognise that children see adults as role models and that your standard of behaviour is important at all times. - Ensure that other adults attending a group, such as volunteers and parents recognise the need for appropriate behaviour at all times. - Don't make salacious (sexual or lewd) remarks in the presence of young people. - If you suspect that a young person is becoming inappropriately attracted to you ensure that you raise your concerns with your manager. - If you feel that you are at risk of behaving unprofessionally (for instance because you are under stress or have inappropriate feelings towards a young person) you should discuss this with your manager or the Personnel Manager.
+- Ensure that you are familiar with the Risk Assessment appropriate to the activity. - Avoid physical contact with participants it can be misinterpreted.
+It is the responsibility of a group's or organisation's staff to intervene and manage behaviour amongst a participating group. - Avoid one-to-one situations, particularly in an enclosed or isolated space.
+Should this happen inadvertently, send the child, young person or vulnerable adult to join the main group. - Respect the wishes of a child, young person or vulnerable adult. - Do not take inappropriate photographs of participants. - Communicate with children, young people and vulnerable adults in a way that is appropriate to their age and understanding. - Recognise that children/young people see adults as role models and that your standard of behaviour is important at all times. - Ensure that other adults attending a group, such as volunteers and parents, recognise the need for appropriate behaviour at all times. - Don't make suggestive (sexual or lewd) remarks in the presence of children, young people, vulnerable adults or any other National Park users. - If you suspect that a young person is becoming inappropriately attracted/attached to you, ensure that you raise your concerns with your manager. - If you feel that you are at risk of behaving unprofessionally (for instance because you are under stress or have inappropriate feelings towards a child, young person or vulnerable adult) you should discuss this with your manager or the HR Manager